Skip to main content

 OUR METHOD

 We partner with Title I public schools to provide a FREE school wide book fair.
-Each student gets to pick one brand-new book to add to their home library.
-The key here is choice.
-The students get to choose the book for themselves based on their interests and reading level and as a result are more likely to read it!
+Each student gets to choose a NEW book to add to their home library.

-We also provide books to children in foster care, teen moms, and students living at the Texas Baptist Children’s Home.
+We also provide books to children in foster care, teen moms, and at-risk students.

 TO DATE, BOOK DRIVE FOR KIDS AUSTIN HAS